alirahmti/Kubernetes/RBAC-Toolkit/README.md

 # 🔐 Kubernetes RBAC User Creation Toolkit

-This repo includes **two fully-automated bash scripts** to generate RBAC users for Kubernetes via ServiceAccounts, tokens, and kubeconfig generation.
+This directory includes **two fully-automated bash scripts** to generate RBAC users for Kubernetes using `ServiceAccounts`, tokens, and `kubeconfig` files — with full support for custom access controls.

-> Supports secure role assignment, namespace isolation, and different permission levels – ready for production, automation, and CI/CD usage.
+> ✅ Ideal for DevOps, GitOps, CI/CD pipelines, and production-grade environments.

 ## ✳️ Script 1: `create-rbac-user-advanced.sh`

-A fully-interactive script that asks for:
+🎛️ A fully-interactive **RBAC user generator** that supports four access modes:

-- ✅ Username
+- 👤 Custom username input
-- ✅ Target Namespace
+- 📦 Namespace isolation
-- ✅ Kubernetes API endpoint (e.g., `https://apisrv.example.com:8443`)
+- 🌐 API Server endpoint
-- ✅ Access Level: `read-only`, `read-write`, or `admin`
+- 🔐 Access Level:
+  - `read-only`
+  - `read-write`
+  - `admin`
+  - `custom` (your own resource/verb matrix)

 ### 🧰 How It Works

-It will:
+This script will:

-1. Create the namespace (if not exists)
+1. 🔎 Check if namespace exists (creates it if not)
-2. Create a ServiceAccount for the user
+2. 👤 Create a ServiceAccount for the user
-3. Define a Role based on your access level
+3. 📜 Create a Role (based on chosen access level)
-4. Bind the Role to the ServiceAccount
+4. 🔗 Bind Role to the ServiceAccount
-5. Create a secret token for the SA
+5. 🔑 Create a token Secret
-6. Generate a ready-to-use `kubeconfig-<username>.yaml`
+6. 📄 Generate a ready-to-use `kubeconfig-<username>.yaml`

 ### 🔑 Access Level Definitions